Alcohol and drugs

 If you have concerns about alcohol or drug misuse, you can discuss these in detail with your local GP.

-He or she will assess the severity and nature of your problem and either offer you an appropriate treatment directly, or refer you to a specialist service.
+They will assess the severity and nature of your problem and either offer you an appropriate treatment directly, or refer you to a specialist service.